Mining industry of Guinea

 The mining industry of Guinea was developed during colonial rule.
 The minerals extracted consisted of iron, gold, diamond, and bauxite.
 Guinea ranks first in the world in bauxite reserves and 6th in the extraction of high-grade bauxite, the aluminium ore.
 The mining industry and exports of mining products accounted for 17% of Guinea's gross domestic product (GDP) in 2010.
 Mining accounts for over 50% of its exports.
 The country accounts for 94% of Africa's mining production of bauxite.
 The large mineral reserve, which has mostly remained untapped, is of immense interest for international firms.

 In recent years, the mining industry in Guinea has suffered from controversy, specifically with respect to the iron ore mining industry and the block of mines in Northern Guinea.

 In 2019, the country was the world's 3rd largest producer of bauxite.

+In 2023, Guinea became the top source of bauxite for China.

 History

 The mining tradition of Guinea is ancient and can be traced to a period before the Middle Ages, when gold and salt were trading commodities between Guinea and Ghana.
 Following the independence of Guinea from colonial rule, the economy of the country was largely dependent on the mining industry, in spite of political turmoil racking the country since 2011.
 The 1986 Mining Code was revised in 1995.

 In September 2011 the Mining Code was reviewed once more and a new code implemented that took effect in 2012.
 Changes to the code included increases in state ownership in joint ventures from 15% to 35%.

 In 2008, former model, Tigui Camara bought a 28% share in a mining company, and began her career in the sector.
 She established the Camara Diamond Traiding Network in 2009, and a holding company Tigui Mining Group (TMG) in 2012, and is the first woman in Guinea to own a mining company.
 In a 2018 interview, Camara discussed how: "... in the USA ...
 I worked as a model and representative of many jewelry houses.
 Which led me to ask quite a few questions about the origin of the jewelry, the practices, the impact that mining can have on local communities.
 The answers I got pushed me to get involved in this sector."